-The chart above shows historical trends since 2011 for the market and actuarial value of assets compared to the actuarial liability.
+The chart above shows historical trends since 2012 for the market and actuarial value of assets compared to the actuarial liability.
 The actuarial asset value reflects the market value plus one-fifth of the aggregate investment earnings above or below the expected return.
 We also show the progress of the Retirement System's funded ratios (ratio of actuarial assets over actuarial liabilities) provided along the top of each bar.
-After the impact of the market decline in 2008, the System experienced marked lower funded ratios.
-The deferred investment losses are partially recognized and further offset by investment gains resulting in the actuarial assets being almost equal to the market assets in 2014.
-The increase in liability as of June 30, 2012 was mainly due to the change to the Entry Age Normal Cost funding method.
-In 2019, the funded ratio decreased from 74.1% to 73.0% primarily due to the change in discount rate and changes in assumptions due to the experience study.
-In 2020, the funded ratio remained relatively level despite the investment losses due to the asset smoothing.
+In 2019, the funded ratio decreased from 74.1% to 73.0% primarily due to the change in discount rate and changes in assumptions resulting from the experience study.
+In 2021, the funded ratio increased from 73.3% to 77.1% primarily due to the investment gains.
+The investment gains are partially recognized in the current year and partially deferred to be offset by future investment losses, if any.